navya3416/MacAddress_api/README.md

   3.signup in https://macaddress.io and get the apikey to used in program to generate the output.

-Getting Started
+WORKFLOW
 =======================================
- step 1: Take the above code mac.py
+ step 1: Implemnted the  mac.py program to Mac Address associated with which company

  Step 2: Next will take the Dockerfile to dockerize the above program.
 In here we using multi-stage builds to build the Image.
        First stage build is the base image that will install all packages that need to execute the program.